-My NordicTrack strength training was jolted abruptly when the phone rang faintly inside my duffel bag.
+My NordicTrack strength training was jolted by my phone buzzing mindlessly inside my duffel bag.

 It was Ebony.
 “Hey, how much can you carry?”

 “40 to 45,” I replied without hesitation.
 With an empty fuel tank, my tractor weighs 18,000 pounds.
 A load of 45,000 pounds would keep my Gross Vehicle Weight easily under 80,000.

 “Great, how do you like to go to sunny Florida?”

 Been late April, the heat and humidity had yet to take a grip of the “Sunshine State”.
 The image of large surf crashing on white sandy beaches drew a smile on my face.

 “Well is Fedex Field close enough for you?”

 The next day I found myself in Landover, MD, strolling the grounds of an expansive parking lot.